LuminaScript/MIT-6.S081-Operating-System-Engineering/1-Unix-Utility/Lec1-Introduction-and-example.md

 ---

 ## Operating System Purpose

-### Hardware Abstraction

-Simplifies complex hardware operations by providing standard interfaces to interact with hardware components.
+- **Hardware Abstraction**: Simplifies complex hardware operations by providing standard interfaces to interact with hardware components.

-### Multiplexing

-Allows multiple processes to share hardware resources efficiently without conflicts.
+- **Multiplexing**: Allows multiple processes to share hardware resources efficiently without conflicts.

-### Isolation

-Ensures that processes operate independently, preventing them from interfering with one another's execution.
+- **Isolation**: Ensures that processes operate independently, preventing them from interfering with one another's execution.

-### Sharing

-Enables controlled access to resources among different processes or users.
+- **Sharing**: Enables controlled access to resources among different processes or users.

-### Security

-Protects system integrity and user data from unauthorized access and vulnerabilities.
+- **Security**: Protects system integrity and user data from unauthorized access and vulnerabilities.

-### Performance Optimization

-Manages resources to maximize efficiency and system throughput.
+- **Performance Optimization**: Manages resources to maximize efficiency and system throughput.

-### Versatility

-Supports a wide range of applications and adapts to various use cases and hardware configurations.
+- **Versatility**: Supports a wide range of applications and adapts to various use cases and hardware configurations.

 ## Challenges in OS Design